List of unproduced DC Comics projects: Rōnin TV miniseries

-Watchmen animated direct-to-video film

-Warner Bros. announced in April 2017 to develop an R-rated animated film based on the comic book.

 Static

 Static Shock TV series

 In October 2014, Warner Bros. intended to launch a live-action Static Shock program from Reginald Hudlin as part of the company's new Blue Ribbon Content digital division, and were eyeing Jaden Smith for the role of Virgil Hawkins/Static.
-Actor Tyler James Williams said in May 2015 interview that Jaden Smith was cast as Static, but this has yet to be confirmed by Blue Ribbon Content or by Warner Bros.
-Hudlin, DC Comics Chief Creative Officer Geoff Johns, and Denys Cowan are collaborating on the live-action project.
+Actor Tyler James Williams said in the following year that Smith was cast as Static, but was not confirmed by Blue Ribbon Content or Warner Bros.
+Hudlin, DC Comics Chief Creative Officer Geoff Johns, and Static co-creator Denys Cowan were collaborating on the live-action project.
 Since then, there have been no new announcements.